wpengine/php-docker/README.md

 # PHP Docker Images

-These images are built directly from source with PHP extensions in use on the WP Engine Platform.
+These docker images provide each major version of PHP (currently 5.6, 70 and 7.1) with support for various extensions required for WordPress and the WP Engine Platform.

+There are two main groups of images provided here:
+ - Alpine
+ - Busybox

+The Alpine images are based on the precompiled php-fpm-alpine images available at https://hub.docker.com/_/php/.
+The compiler used in Alpine is `musl` (instead of glibc) and all extensions used must be able to compile using musl as well.
+Currently, ionCube does not provibe a musl-based extension which created the need for an alternative set of images using glibc.

+The Busybox images are compiled from source downloaded from PHP.net.
+The compiler used is glibc which allows the ionCube extension (and any other glibc-only extensions) to work.

 # Updates & Prebuilt Images

-These images are configured as Automated builds on [Docker Hub](https://hub.docker.com/r/wpengine/php/).
-New automated builds are triggered by updates to the official PHP repo.
+These images are configured as Automated builds on [Docker Cloud](https://cloud.docker.com/app/wpengine/repository/docker/wpengine/php).
+New automated builds are triggered by updates to master branch in the official PHP repo.

 # Running